 The final step is to cure the material into place and polish the surface for a natural appearance and smooth texture.
 In a single thirty to forty minute long visit to our dentist office, you can enjoy the results of your tooth bonding treatment.
 There is little to no downtime and you can return to your normal daily routine once you leave.

 How long does tooth bonding last?

 It is important for the patient to know that dental composites are not as durable or long lasting as porcelain restorations and may need to be retouched or replaced in the future.
 Unlike crowns or porcelain veneers, bonding material can become stained over the years.
 Typically, teeth bonding material lasts about up to 10 years before it may need touched up or replaced, depending on the amount of bonding and your oral hygiene habits.

 Is tooth bonding covered by dental insurance?

 Tooth bonding may be covered, at least in part, by your dental insurance benefits.
+When being used to address damage or an oral health concern, it is often covered.
+Typically when this treatment is used for cosmetic reasons, which would be considered an elective procedure, it will most likely not be covered.
 We will work with you to determine your cost and if any portion will be eligible for benefits.